-All children are welcomed and play a full part in the nursery because staff value and respect their individuality and the family context for each child.
+All children are welcomed and play a full part in the pre-school because staff value and respect their individuality and the family context for each child.
 Children's behaviour is good because staff implement age-appropriate and sensitive behaviour management strategies.
-They work well to problem solve with minimum adult intervention and are considerate and helpful towards each other, for example, when offering to share their resources during a craft activity.
-Children have an appropriate understanding of right and wrong as staff offer gentle reminders to care for each other and talk about the importance of sharing.
+They work well to problem solve with minimum adult intervention and are considerate and helpful towards each other.
+Children have an appropriate understanding of right and wrong as staff offer gentle reminders to care for their environment, the pre-school resources and each other.

+Staff implement effective systems to support children with disabilities and work effectively with parents and partner agencies to monitor and support their development.
 Children have a good range of opportunities to learn about themselves, each other and the world around them through planned activities, visitors to the setting and outings to local places of interest.
 This positive approach means that children's spiritual, moral, social and cultural development is fostered.

 The partnership with parents and carers is good.
 This contributes to all children's well-being within the nursery.
-Parents' views about their child's needs and interests are actively sought before their child starts at the setting, and on a regular basis throughout their time there.
-Staff ensure that all parents know how their children are developing and progressing and provide parents with an appropriate range of written and verbal information about the nursery.
-Children benefit from the involvement of their parents in fund raising and on the nursery management committee.
+Parent's views about their child's needs and interests are actively sought before their child starts at the setting and on a regular basis throughout their time there.
+Staff ensure that all parents know how their children are progressing and developing and provide parents with a good range of written and verbal information about the nursery.